Strategic initiatives underway as a result of the Plan for Haverford 2020 include:

 Diversity & Inclusion

-Only through engagement with difference can individuals become fully educated and prepared for citizenship in a globalized world.
-Diversity and inclusion are longstanding and cherished ideals of Haverford College that also require consistent and comprehensive stewardship.
-The Council for Diversity and Inclusion was convened in the fall semester of 2016, and is charged with revising, implementing, and evaluating the Strategic Plan for Diversity and Inclusion.
+Diversity, Equity, and inclusion are longstanding and cherished ideals of Haverford College that also require consistent and comprehensive stewardship.
+The Council on Diversity, Equity, and Inclusion was convened in the fall semester of 2019, and is charged with making positive, effective structural changes that will promote full inclusion and belonging for all members of the Haverford community.

 Haverford's commitment to a values-centered liberal education rooted in Quaker principles and practice emphasizes the examination of ethical decision-making processes and choices so that student can lead "lives that speak."
 With the support of a significant gift from Andy Pleatman '66 in 2014, initiatives encouraging and developing ethical leadership will deepen both educational and co-curricular programs.